0phoff/DotFiles/README.md

 ## Different Files Explained
 Like a lot of people, I keep all my dotfiles in a separate folder and create symlinks at the places where they should be.

-	- Bash/ : In this directory you can find my bashrc as well as other scripts I link to /usr/local/bin
+  - Bash:     In this directory you can find my bashrc as well as other scripts I link to /usr/local/bin
-	- Tmux/ : This folder contains my tmux configuration
+	- Tmux:     This folder contains my tmux configuration
-	- Vim/	: This folder contains my Vim configuration.
+	- Vim:      This folder contains my Vim configuration.
 I use neovim, so that's a thing to consider...

-## TODO
-Creating and maintaining dotfiles is an endless torture, so here is a small todo-list for myself

-### Vim
-##### Settings
-	- Completion Mode
-		+ [ ] Upon entering completion mode (^x), print msg with possible shortcuts
-    + [ ] Enable omnicompletion functions (generate tags for c,c++,opencv,ros,...)
-##### Markdown
-	- Change md syntax
-		+ [ ] # be yellow
+  - Keyboard: This folder contains some xkb settings for my keyboard